MariamAlshammari/reading-notes/class-12.md

 * strokeStyle = color: Sets the style for shapes' outlines.
 ![](https://www.wikitechy.com/step-by-step-html-tutorials/html5-canvas/img/canvas-images/code-explanation-strokestyle-property-in-html5-canvas.png)

-**color is a string representing a CSS <color>, a gradient object, or a pattern object.
+**color is a string representing a CSS color, a gradient object, or a pattern object.
 We'll look at gradient and pattern objects later.
 By default, the stroke and fill color are set to black (CSS color value #000000).**
 ![]( https://image.slidesharecdn.com/kickstarthtml5-130705130015-phpapp02/95/kick-start-html5-49-638.jpg?cb=1373029309)

 ### Transparency